will-hart/demarcate.js/README.md

 4. Provide a richer, more "desktop" like UI
 5. Improve modularity of the parser so additional markup languages can be supported (RST?!)

 Demarcate has one optional dependency - [keymaster.js](https://github.com/madrobby/keymaster).
+This is automatically included in the minified version.

 ## LIMITATIONS

+Internet Explorer is a bit of a nightmare to work with... support is currently patchy and not very thoroughly tested.

 Currently not all Markdown syntax is supported.
 In particular: